ABOUT THE EXHIBIT

 MRG Foundation envisions a just and joyful Oregon where people, cultures, and ecosystems thrive.

 For the past 40 years, MRG has worked towards that vision by celebrating and sharing the stories, customs, and voices of philanthropists in our community; specifically philanthropists most impacted by injustice.
 Presenting Giving Back: The Soul of Philanthropy, Reframed and Exhibited is an opportunity for us to share, explore, and elevate African-American philanthropy experiences and giving traditions grounded in faith, mutuality, responsibility, and social justice.

 The exhibit tells the stories of individuals who use giving as a tool for social justice, a driving value of MRG’s work.
 As a social justice foundation, we strive to provide ways for individuals to participate in community-driven philanthropy and social justice activism.
 We believe everyone has a role in the movement, be it bringing community together, attending a rally, or giving a gift, and through this exhibit we celebrate the important role of giving.

 The power of Giving Back lies not only in hearing, seeing, and experiencing the stories of others but also sharing our stories, exploring similarities and differences, and finding inspiration for action.
 Through community conversations and other events hosted during the exhibit, MRG will create opportunities to connect, celebrate each of us as philanthropists, and work together to achieve social justice in the Pacific Northwest.

 Thanks to all of our community partners for understanding the importance of this exhibit and supporting our work in celebrating all kinds of philanthropists.
 Partnership opportunities are still available.
-Contact Major Giving Director, Carol Tatch, for additional information or with any questions.
+Contact Carol Tatch, Development Director for additional information or with any questions.